-5 Things You Could Be Automating with AdWords Scripts
+5 Things You Could Be Automating With AdWords Scripts

-AdWords Scripts are one of the top ways to start automating the most repetitive tasks that can drain the profits out of an agency or the joy out of the job of an in-house PPC manager.
+Google is continuing to invest its time and effort into scripts.
+It has recently announced a new version that will make it easier for PPC account managers to automate and optimize their campaigns.

+Now that we know this technology is likely to remain available for the foreseeable future, it’s definitely worth your time to try out some scripts.

-I’ve been sharing scripts with the advertising community for a long time and by now there are hundreds of free scripts that anyone can use by simply copy-and-pasting some code into an AdWords account.
+I’ve been sharing scripts with the advertising community for a long time and by now there are hundreds of free scripts that anyone can use by simply copy-and-pasting some code into a Google Ads account.

 But with so many free scripts to choose from, analysis-paralysis may set in.

-So following on the theme from my last post about ways to get going with automation today, here are five PPC tasks that are great for automating with scripts, and some specific scripts that should be at the top of your list to try.
+Following on from my post about ways to get going with automation today, here are five PPC tasks that are great for automating with scripts.
+You’ll also find specific scripts that should be at the top of your list to try.

-There aren’t a ton of people publishing free scripts so many of the ones included in this post were written by myself, my company (Optmyzr), and FreeAdWordsScripts.com (a site we manage).
+Many of the ones included in this post were written by myself, my company (Optmyzr), and FreeAdWordsScripts.com (a site we manage).

-Thanks to Daniel Gilbert, Steve Hammer, Martin Roettgerding, Derek Martin, Sean Dolan, Russell Savage, and Nathan Byloff for all the open source scripts you’ve provided, many of which are on this long list of free scripts.
+Also thanks to Daniel Gilbert, Steve Hammer, Martin Roettgerding, Derek Martin, Sean Dolan, Russell Savage, Vincent Hsu, Nils Rooijmans, Nathan Byloff, and all the others for all the open-source scripts you provide, many of which are on this long list of free scripts.

 1. Budget Scripts

-Because automation done with scripts don’t usually have a nice user interface (unless you use Enhanced Scripts), they don’t lend themselves particularly well to automating tasks that require a lot of complicated settings and human oversight.
+Because automation done with scripts doesn’t usually have a nice user interface (unless you use Enhanced Scripts), they don’t lend themselves particularly well to automating tasks that require a lot of complicated settings and human oversight.

 Some of the best things to automate are tasks where the decisions are cut-and-dry.